This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Two months passed into September.
 It would be the exact date of 092445.255 TA.
-The leaves began to fall and there was a chill in the air.
-The eyes of the watchdog continued to watch from the porch.
+The leaves fell.
+There was a chill in the air.
+The eyes of the watchdog stared from the porch.
 It was a Rottweiler pit bull cross breed type of male dog.
-This watchdog was big and muscular with extra sharp canines.
-There was something off and different about this dog.
-It was keeping watch on its master’s territory.
+This watchdog was big and muscular with extra sharp long canines.
+There was something off and different about this dog as it kept watch on its master’s territory.

 The door unlocked and opened.
 The lightly tanned man with dark hair and dark eyes exited the car.
 Bending down, he offered his hand to his dog.
 The watchdog changed its mean demeanor into a happy one as it recognized its master.
 Its large size still came short by its master’s hips and James was a large man.
 Letting out a bark, it licked the man’s hand.
 The master responded while patting and rubbing the dog’s rough, muscular neck, “Anyone come uninvited, Keika?”

 Keika barked several times.
 Satisfied, the man loudly whistled a command as he snapped his finger away from him.
 It obeyed and returned to its rounds of its master’s territory once again.
 The man closed the door and walked around to the passenger’s side.
 Opening the door, he offered his hand and responded, “Jani.
 Come.
 Let’s go.”